Sephirothbahamut/Accio-Niffler/Documentation/Game Design Document.md

       2. Get a teaspoon of "unscathed" dew
       3. Get a chrysalis of a Death's-head Hawk Moth
 6. **Classes (minigames), exploration, shopping** [Hogwarts, Quidditch Pitch, Hogsmeade, Diagon Alley]
-7. **A beacon in the darkness**  [Hogwarts]
+7. **A cat-call**  [Hogwarts]
-   1. Complete the Animagus ritual
+   1. Complete the Animagus ritual in the Forbidden Forest
       1. Wait for the storm to begin
       2. Recite the incantation
+   2. Escape the ambush
+   3. Return to dorms
+      1. Steal keys from the caretaker
+      2. Sneak past the caretaker and the prefects
+      3. (Optional) Help Delphini to return to her dorm unseen
+8. **A ghastly moan** - **classes (minigames), exploration, shopping**  [Hogwarts, Quidditch Pitch, Hogsmeade, Diagon Alley]
+   1. (Optional) Attend to the Quidditch tournament
    2. Look for Myrtle in the bathrooms in cat form to surprise her
       1. Escape and avoid the mysterious shadow
    3. Inform Dumbledore and Delphini of the incident
-8. **Finding the light** - **classes (minigames), exploration, shopping**  [Hogwarts, Quidditch Pitch, Hogsmeade, Diagon Alley]
-   1. (Optional) Attend to the Quidditch tournament
-   2. Investigate the bathrooms with Delphini for clues
-   3. Report to Dumbledore
 9. **Gnawing uncertainty** [Hogwarts]
+   1. Investigate the bathrooms with Delphini for clues
-   1. Confront Dumbledore on what happened to Hagrid
+   2. Confront Dumbledore on what happened to Hagrid
-   2. Gather information on him with Delphini
+   3. Gather information on him with Delphini
-   3. Discuss with Delphini
+   4. Discuss with Delphini
 10. **The last stand** [Dumbledore's office, Hogwarts]
        1. Confront Dumbledore with the found clues
        2. Choose to believe Dumbledore or Delphini

 ## 5. Characters
 ### Minerva McGonagall